opendao-protocols/cashbox/README.md

 `function redeemStockToken(uint256 stockTokenAmount) external`

-Trade Stock token for the ERC20 accordint to the excahnge rate.
+Trade Stock token for the ERC20 according to the exchange rate.

  `function kill() external onlyOwner`